aregtech/aregtech/README.md

 The AREG SDK is an innovative development platform designed to equip developers with a lightweight and intelligent communication engine, and comprehensive set of tools to construct complex interactive systems at the edge of IoT networks.
 As a regular speaker at conferences, I have had the opportunity to present my ideas and demonstrate the full range of capabilities that the AREG SDK has to offer.
 You can download the [AREG IoT SDK whitepaper](https://github.com/aregtech/aregtech/blob/main/docs/areg-sdk-distributed-services-whitepaper.pdf), which focuses on distributed solutions for embedded applications.
 The whitepaper was prepared for from the [embedded world Exhibition&Conference](https://www.embedded-world.de/) global platform for the embedded community.
 I am confident that the AREG SDK will be a valuable solution for developers and businesses.

 I welcome C/C++ developers to join me in further developing the [AREG engine](https://github.com/aregtech/areg-sdk).
 I also invite C# developers to contribute to the cross-platform [AREG SDK GUI tool](https://github.com/aregtech/areg-sdk-tools) development.
-Please give AREG SDK a try and leave a rating ⭐, even if it doesn't meet your expectations 😜.
+AREG SDK is a project that I have poured my heart into.
+Try it out and leave a rating ⭐, even if it doesn't meet your expectations 😜.

-Let's have fun developing with AREG SDK!
+Let's have fun developing open source!

 ---